 Economics & Management

 Classics & English

-The Oxford and Cambridge collegiate systems are a rare phenomenon.
-The individual colleges enjoy a surprising degree of autonomy, controlling to some extent their own entrance policies, permanent staff, finances and disciplinary proceedings.
+The Oxford and Cambridge collegiate system affords individual colleges a surprising degree of autonomy; controlling to some extent their own admissions policies, permanent staff, finances and disciplinary proceedings.
 Each college employs a body of Fellows or Dons whose research and teaching largely defines its academic reputation.
-Each college also has a large number of non-academic staff who regulate the life of the buildings and students.
-The most significant for the undergraduates are the Porters and the Bedders / Scouts.
-The Porters are based at the college gatehouse (Porter’s Lodge) and are responsible for overseeing the comings and goings of tourists, students and visitors.
-Bedders at Cambridge and Scouts at Oxford clean the students’ rooms.
+Each college also has a large number of non-academic staff who manage the buildings and student accommodation.

-- it is the hub of pastoral life; the place where you live, eat and socialise
+1. It is the place where you live, study and socialise.

-- it is the centre of academic life
+2. It is the centre of your academic life.

 The only areas affecting undergraduates where authority is centralised as a university-wide body are lectures and exams.